ratatui/ratatui-website/src/content/docs/tutorials/counter-app/basic-app.md

 The application needs to accept events that come from the user via the standard input.
 The only events this application needs to worry about are key events.
 For information on other available events, see the [Crossterm events module] docs.
-These include window resize and focus, paste and mouse events.
+These include window resize and focus, paste, and mouse events.

 In more advanced applications, events might come from the system, over the network, or from other